 I recommend: La Tourangelle Grapeseed Oil

-Grapeseed oil is among the most well-known oils that are used to flavor the cast iron of professional cooks as well as cast iron experts.
+Grapeseed oil is among the most well-known oils used to flavor the cast ironware of professional cooks and cast iron experts.

-It comes with it has a very high smoking temperature which allows the use of high temperatures to warm the pan rapidly and strengthen the bond between the pan and oil.
+It has a very high smoking temperature, thus allowing high temperatures to warm the pan rapidly and strengthen the bond between the pan and the oil.

-Grapeseed oil is essential in the neutral range in flavor and aroma which makes it ideal for adding flavor to your cooking pan so that whatever you cook with it will be fresh.
+Grapeseed oil is in the neutral range for flavor and aroma, making it ideal for adding flavor to your cooking pan.

 2. Flaxseed Oil For Seasoning Cast Iron